 Students will examine current research and instructional approaches that focus on improving student reading skills.
 Students will learn to develop an understanding of the challenges students face while reading, how to identify reading demands in content areas, identify the appropriate use of narrative and expository text in the content area classroom, develop strategies that enhance student learning of domain vocabulary, and how to develop lessons to include reading skills in the content area classroom.
-Field experience required.
+Field experience is required.
 Complete Field Experience Log.
-Field experience is required.

-EDU 548 - e-Learning 3 credit hours
+EDU 548 - e-Learning

-This course addresses the complex and multifaceted issues associated with the design, development, and implementation of e-learning programs.
+This course addresses the complex and multifaceted issues associated with the design, development, and implementation of elearning programs.
 Students will explore instructional strategies and tools for development and delivery as well as teaching strategies, and management issues from both the faculty and institutional perspectives.